Neil Young Back in the Saddle

 This is the first unedited audio interview I’ve ever posted (okay, I tweaked the sound a bit, but not a word has been removed).
 No editing was needed: this was an articulate, engaged interviewee who’d thought long and hard about his craft, and knew where he stood on multiple aspects of music-making, others’ as well as his own.
 It was a relaxed, open-hearted conversation—wide-ranging, too, considering that it clocked in at under 40 minutes.

 I’ll say no more except to all but guarantee that you’ll all enjoy the interview, as well as learn a lot about about how this chap’s unusual mind works, about his immediate and distant past, and about music, period.
-Here are a few snippets, the tiniest of portions, from our talk; then on to the talk itself!
+After a few print snippets, it’s on to the talk itself!

 Keep reading with a 7-day free trial